mcohen01/amazonica/README.md

 See the [AWS docs] [14] for reference.

 Addtionally, all of the functions may take as their first argument an optional map of credentials, with keys :access-key and :secret-key, and optional :endpoint.
 (Default endpoint is "us-east-1").
-This is primarily for legacy support or to set the region endpoint.
+This is primarily for legacy support or to set the region/endpoint.
+If the value of the `:endpoint` key is a lower case, hyphenated translation of one of the [Regions enums] [16], [.setRegion] [17] will be called on the Client, otherwise [.setEndpoint] [18] will be called.

 ```clj
 (def cred {:access-key "aws-access-key"